SirCatCat/SirCat/README.md

 # DiscordMessageGenerator
-Code for the TMC Discord Server to make messages easier.
+Code for the TMC Discord Server to make Farm infos easier to make.
+Just download the .java File and run it in you IDE